microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 Text in your notification will not be a constant length in all languages.
 For the Title and Message property this may impact whether your notification will expand to a second line.
 We recommend you avoid positioning based on message length or other UI elements set to a specific language.

 The notification will follow standard mirroring behavior when localized to/from languages that are right to left (RTL) or left to right (LTR).
-The icon will not mirror unless there is directionality.
+The icon will only mirror if there is directionality.

 Please view the guidance for [Adjust layout and fonts, and support RTL](https://docs.microsoft.com/en-us/windows/uwp/design/globalizing/adjust-layout-and-fonts--and-support-rtl) for more information about text localization in your notification.